timhtheos/timothy/index.md

 # timothyae.com

 Welcome to my personal, but public, website.
-This website has started in 2008, has been planned to deprecate in favor of another TLD, but survived the pandemic until today.
+This website  started in 2008, has been planned to deprecate in favor of another TLD, but survived the pandemic until today.

 I have decided to give my site another fresh look, and to archive all of the post I did in the past.